OS-Project/OnlyOs-v2/README.md

 |            |                                            | /fpu         |
 --------------------------------------------------------------------------
 - [ ] Compilation: use arm instruction (-marm option in gcc)
+- In the .list, there are stange instructions at the end of section .text.boot (near halt func)

 # Linker script
 - [ ] Output arch options in linker script